chrisalexander/blog/_posts/2010/2010-03-22-upgrading-your-university-webmail.md

 categories: uni
 ---

-You may have seen my [recent rant](/2405) about the University of Reading's e-mail software.
+You may have seen my recent rant (#2405) about the University of Reading's e-mail software.
 I got so fed up, in fact, that I decided to do something about it.

 That something was to "migrate" my University e-mail to Google Mail.
 With a release a few months ago, Google gave Mail the complete toolset you need to get it to act as a mail client for your Uni account - seamlessly.
 This wasn't the only reason, though - with a Google account, the mail and contacts sync much better with my Nexus One.